Breadcrumbs

 "allow_permission_acl": true

-"allow_edoobox_login_when_connected: true
+"allow_edoobox_login_when_connected": true

 Info: What is edoobox ACL?

-3. Define edoobox ACL user rights groups (optional)
+3. Define edoobox ACL User Rights Groups (Optional)

-Value: Display name
+Value: Display Name

-edoobox.acl.0 : No rights
+edoobox.acl.0 : No Permissions

-edoobox.acl.1 : User (No rights)
+edoobox.acl.1 : User (No Permissions)

-edoobox.acl.2 : Head
+edoobox.acl.2 : Manager

 edoobox.acl.3 : Administrator

-edoobox.acl.4 : Super admin
+edoobox.acl.4 : Super-Admin

-4. Assign edoobox ACL rights to groups and users (optional)
+4. Assign edoobox ACL Rights to Groups and Users (optional)

-2. Click on the "Add user/group" button.
+2. Click the "Add user/group" button.

 3. Enter the required information for the user or group object, such as the name, email address, or group name.

-Select role: Assign groups to the created rights
+Select Role: Assign created rights to groups

 5. Activate SSO in edoobox

-6. Activation of SSO
+6. SSO Activation

 edoobox V1 login URL: https://app2.edoobox.com/login/sso/IHR-EDOOBOX-KÜRZEL/